comprobo25/comprobo25.github.io/assignments/warmup_project.md

 * Simple visualizations using rviz
 * Test drive bag file
 * All in-class developed behaviors (e.g., teleop, drive square, wall following)
-* Skeleton code of your self-developed behaviors
+* Skeleton code of your self-developed behavior(s)
-* A preliminary writeup of your wall follower
+* A started draft of your write-up

 # Using Robots and Simulators